Courage-1984/logia/docs/IMAGE_GUIDE.md

 # Image Guide - Logia Genesis

 Complete guide for image implementation, optimization, and best practices.
+If you just need a **status + TODO list**, use the image section in `PERFORMANCE_CHECKLIST.md`.

 ## Quick Reference